 Immunoperoxidase techniques are spreading rapidly and the practice of anatomic pathology has undergone a revolutionary change since the development of these procedures (Nadji & Morales, 1983).
 Because of their versatility, sensitivity, and specificity, immunoperoxidase stains are invariably the best stains when and if appropriate antibodies are available.
-With the ever increasing number of antibodies against cellular antigens, immunoperoxidase techniques now provide a powerful tool to diagnostic array of pathology. wide immunohistochemical techniques require the specific antibody employed to be so labeled that they can be easily seen when attached to cellular antigens.
-At the same time the sensitivity of immunoperoxidase techniques are central to wide variety of specific antigen localization.
+With the ever increasing number of antibodies against cellular antigens, immunoperoxidase techniques now provide a powerful tool to resolve wide array of diagnostic pathology. immunohistochemical techniques require the specific antibody employed to be so labeled that they can be easily seen when attached to cellular antigens.
+At the same time, the sensitivity of immunoperoxidase techniques are central to wide variety of specific antigen localization.
 Various investigators (Petrusz et al., 1983; Nagle et al. 1983; Giorno et al., 1984) have shown that direct SA-HRP conjugate technique is 4 to 8 times more sensitive than the avidin-biotin complex described by Hsu et al. (1981).
 Our kit is based on direct SA-HRP conjugate technology.
-The linker reagent is a cocktail of biotinylated anti-mouse and anti-rabbit, capable of labeling primary antibodies raised in mouse and rabbit.
+The linker reagent is biotinylated anti-rabbit, capable of labeling primary antibodies raised rabbit.